Imitative Planning using Conditional Normalizing Flow: Discussion

 \section{Discussion}

-We present FlowPlan, a normalizing flow approach for generating control trajectory samples along with associated probability density under the planner cost surface for AVs.
-As the flow model is connected to a learned perception \& prediction model which generates interpretable motion forecasting, the model leverages the full scene context during inference and adds little computational overhead to the existing AV stack.
-We compare this model using a dataset consisting of real world driving examples and show this approach is per sample more efficient to alternative approaches.
+We present FlowPlan, a normalizing flow approach for generating control trajectory samples and associated probability density under the planner cost surface for AVs.
+As the flow model is connected to a learned perception \& prediction model, which generates interpretable motion forecasting, the model leverages the full scene context during inference and adds little computational overhead to the existing AV stack.
+We compare this model using a dataset of real-world driving examples and show this approach is more efficient per sample than alternative approaches.
+We believe our method, FlowPlan, will perform similarly on other large real-world datasets \cite{Sun_2020_CVPR, nuscenes}, as they are similar to our HES-4D dataset.

 \textbf{Limitations and Future Work.} Because the model learns a non-transparent mapping from the prior distribution to the target, in order to ensure that safety maneuvers, such as max braking, are always in the considered trajectory set these have to be added in through an outside process.
 Additionally, the SDV trajectory samples are generated independently from the motion forecasting of other actors the predicted actions of other actors in the scene are not conditioned on the SDV intent.
 In the future we would like to extend this work to a unified probabilistic generative model that samples the SDV trajectory samples jointly with the motion forecasts of other actors.